 Michael Klipsch was appointed to the Purdue Board of Trustees by Governor Mike Pence on May 11, 2015.

-Mr. Klipsch had a 20-year career with Klipsch Group, a family owned and operated holding company for a wide variety of consumer electronic brands; including most notably the Klipsch brand.
-Mr. Klipsch was a 3rd generation family member of the internationally renowned audio manufacturer of loudspeakers and headphones founded in 1946 by Paul Klipsch.
+Mr. Klipsch had a 20-year career with Klipsch Group, a family owned and operated holding company for a wide variety of consumer electronic brands, including most notably the Klipsch brand.
+Mr. Klipsch was a third-generation family member of the internationally renowned audio manufacturer of loudspeakers and headphones founded in 1946 by Paul Klipsch.

-Mr. Klipsch held a wide variety of executive positions including President, Chief Operating Officer and Chief Counsel.
-Beyond his role of managing all legal affairs, strategic partnerships and manufacturing during his entire tenure at the company, his major contributions included creating a global supply chain capability to manage sourcing and sales to over 40 countries.
+Mr. Klipsch held a wide variety of executive positions including president, chief operating officer, and chief counsel.
+Beyond his role of managing all legal affairs, strategic partnerships and manufacturing during his tenure at the company, his major contributions included creating a global supply chain capability to manage sourcing and sales to over 40 countries.
 Further launching the Klipsch brand into the headphone market in 2007, he helped position the company as one of today's leading headphone manufacturers, building on the Indianapolis-based company's legacy of excellence.

 Mr. Klipsch is actively involved in the community, volunteering in organizations such as the American Cancer Society, Make-A-Wish Foundation, Boy Scouts of America, and Carmel Dad's Club in Carmel, Indiana.

 A Purdue alumnus, he earned a bachelor's degree in industrial management in 1985.
 He also holds a J.D. with honors from the IU Maurer School of Law.